phchen5/regexcite.chen.test/README.md

 safety, it will error if its input has length greater than one.

-`str_split_one()` is built on `stringr::str_split()`, so you can use its `n` argument and stringr's general interface for describing the `pattern` to be matched.
+`str_split_one()` is built on `stringr::str_split()`, so you can use its `n` argument and stringr’s general interface for describing the `pattern` to be matched.

 ``` r